Report Examines Changing Worship Practices in the United States

 Several characteristics of worship were positively related to growth in attendance between 2005 and 2010 – multiple worship services; worship described as joyful, innovative and inspirational; and the use of drums, electric guitars and projection equipment.

-Faith Communities Today surveys and publications are products of the Cooperative Congregational Studies Partnership, a collaborative, multifaith coalition of American faith communities, churches, synagogues and mosques, affiliated with Hartford Seminary’s Hartford Institute for Religion Research.
+Faith Communities Today surveys and publications are products of the Cooperative Congregational Studies Partnership, a collaborative, multifaith coalition of American faith communities, churches, synagogues and mosques, affiliated with Hartford International University’s Hartford Institute for Religion Research.

 FACT/CCSP offers research-based resources for congregational development that are useful across faith traditions, believing that all communities of faith encounter common issues and benefit from one another’s experiences.
 It also informs the public about the contributions of congregations to American society and about the changes affecting and emanating from one of America’s major sources of voluntary association – local churches and other congregations.